Chevrolet Suburban: Features

-The front fascias of the Chevy Suburban and GMC Yukon XL are distinct, but from the base of the A-pillars back, they share most of the same styling cues.
+The front fascia of the Chevy Suburban and GMC Yukon XL is distinct, but from the base of the A-pillars back, they share most of the same styling cues.
 This now includes inlaid doors that tuck into the door sills, instead of over them, improving aerodynamics, fuel economy, and lessens interior noise.
 The hoods and liftgate panels are made of aluminum to reduce vehicle weight, and the wiper blades that were located on the liftgate door were moved to the rear spoiler located on the top of the rear liftgate window.
 Also noticeable is the SUV's length, which expands from 222.4 to 224.4 in (the Yukon XL's length is shorter at 224.3 in) and its width from 79.1 to 80.5 in, while the height decreases from 76.8 to 74.4 in, thus allowing the vehicle to become slightly leaner, a little bit wider, more streamlined, and roomier.

 A more efficient, direct-injected EcoTec3 V8 powertrain (5.3 for the Suburban, 6.2 for Yukon XL/Yukon Denali XL) coupled with improved aerodynamics, helped the SUVs offer greater estimated highway fuel economy and improving its fuel economy estimates to 16 mpgus (city), 23 mpgus (highway), and 18 mpgus (combined) for 2WD, and 15 mpgus (city), 22 mpgus (highway), and 18 mpgus (combined) for 4WD.
 The increased fuel economy also vaulted the Suburban/Yukon XL into the top spot among large SUVs with the most efficient fuel economy rating numbers for this segment.
 However, when Motor Trend (which placed the 2015 Suburban on the front cover of its June 2014 issue) did a road test review on the SUVs, it estimated the 4WD MPG on the Suburban LTZ to be slightly better at around 15.2 mpgus city and 22.3 mpgus highway, while the 4WD Yukon Denali XL, whose fuel economy (MPG) is rated at 14 mpgus city and 20 mpgus highway, was estimated lower at 12.4 mpgus city and 19.2 mpgus highway.